 Work figures centrally in the judgments.
 God still expects man to work after The Fall, but the pleasant experience has been replaced with drudgery and discomfort.
 The word “toil” implies challenge, difficulty, struggle, and exhaustion.
 Work itself is still good, but the process and the result are not always positive.
 Our efforts are not always rewarded in the way we expect or desire.
 We sow seed, but the plants grow among thorns and weeds.

-Eden was created by God as an earthly paradise.
+God created Eden as an earthly paradise.
 It was a safe enclosure with purity and innocence.
 As a result of The Fall, instead of laboring in the garden, we’re forced to work “of the field.”
 Unlike the garden, the field represents an unbounded, unprotected area with less inhibition and more worldliness.
 We face greater hostility in our jobs, simply because we’re Christians.
 Think of the opposition Joseph faced working in Egypt (Genesis 39), the Hebrews faced in Egypt (Exodus 1:8–22), and the Jews faced when they returned to the land (Nehemiah 4).

 God’s original design for work was ruined by sin, but God will restore it to its pre-Fall condition without the burdens The Fall introduced.
 Regarding the coming kingdom: